 If you’re prone to impulse buys, you’re more than likely picking up a few additional items than what’s on your weekly grocery list.

-For one mother, Kroger’s grocery pickup service called ClickList has solved that problem.
-ClickList allows you to place an order online and then pick it up without having to get out of your car.
+For one mother, Kroger’s grocery pickup service has solved that problem.
+Formerly called Clicklist, the service allows you to place an order online and then pick it up without having to get out of your car.

-Here’s an excerpt from the comment that money-saving mom recently posted to Reddit:
+Here’s an excerpt from the comment that money-saving mom posted to Reddit:

-Also the biggest thing that helps my budget is Krogers Click List.
-Each week I will go over their sale ad, plan meals around that and shop, place my order online and got pick up my order at their curb.
+“The biggest thing that helps my budget is Kroger’s Clicklist.
+Each week I will go over their sale ad, plan meals around that and shop, place my order online and go to pick up my order at their curb.
 I never step foot inside their store.
-This prevents me from overspending and sneaking junk food/Toys/Candy or other useless junk into the cart.
+This prevents me from overspending and sneaking junk food/toys/candy or other useless junk into the cart.
 It’s a pretty neat service.
-It does have a few hiccups but I am over all pretty satisfied.
-Since our City Built the new “Kroger Marketplace”, which is very similar to Meijer you could easily OVER SPEND…”(Oh My how did that get in the cart…200 dollars later lol)
+It does have a few hiccups but I am overall pretty satisfied.”

-I’d seen billboards for Kroger ClickList, but I never paid much attention to them until I read this woman’s story because I just assumed any premium service like this would drive up my grocery bill.
+I’d seen billboards for Kroger Pickup, but I never paid much attention to them until I read this woman’s story.
+I always assumed that any premium service like this would increase my grocery bill.

 This mother says the opposite has been true for her, so I decided to test it out.
 Read on for my experience…

-Kroger ClickList: Things to Know About the Grocery Pickup Service
+Things to Know About Kroger’s Grocery Pickup Service

 Next, I reserved a one-hour pickup window and started adding groceries to my virtual shopping cart.